Devadamdar69/Credit-Card-Fraud-Detection/README.md

 ## Overview

-This project aims to build a machine learning model to detect fraudulent credit card transactions.
-The dataset used in this project contains transactions made by credit cards in September 2013 by European cardholders.
-The dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
+This project aims to build a machine learning model to detect fraudulent credit card transactions using the dataset provided by [this Kaggle project](https://www.kaggle.com/code/gpreda/credit-card-fraud-detection-predictive-models/input).
+The dataset contains transactions made by European cardholders in September 2013 over a span of two days.
+Out of 284,807 transactions, 492 were identified as fraudulent.

 ## Features